israelterrill/LETUPreviewerApp/README.md

 Install Composer (not using npm; follow the directions on the website: https://getcomposer.org/doc/00-intro.md)

-Then, cd to SourceCode/[appropriatedirectory] which should be just above the /src directory, and run the following:
+Then, cd to PreviewerAppFrontEnd directory which should be just above the /src directory, and run the following:

 ### Linux: